 Our Fall pilot of Content Design (#CODE23F) ran on Mondays and Thursdays at 12pm Eastern from 9 October to 16 November 2023.

 Related consultancy offerings

 CSCCE staff have extensive experience in delivering communications campaigns around key items of content (such as landscape reports or new guidebooks).
-We can help your organization to think through its current content and communications approach and how you might make it more engaging for community members – or create a specific campaign e.g., for a milestone event or publication.
+We can help you to think through your organization’s current content and communications approach and how you might make it more engaging for community members.
+We can also support you in planning and creating a specific campaign e.g., for a milestone event or publication.